-Are you one of the more than 265,000 New Haven, Connecticut, Medicare beneficiaries with unsupplemented coverage?
-Don’t worry, you’re not alone.
+Are you among the more than 265,000 New Haven, Connecticut, Medicare beneficiaries with unsupplemented coverage?
+Don’t worry; you’re not alone.
 Below, we’ll explore some solutions to protect you and your savings from unexpected medical costs.

 New Haven Connecticut Medicare plans

 We’ve already gathered several free quotes for this article.
-But remember they’re for the average New Haven Medicare beneficiary, typically female and 73 years of age.
+But remember, they’re for the average beneficiary on Original Medicare in New Haven, typically female and 73 years of age.

 Affordable Medicare Advantage plans in New Haven, Connecticut

-Beneficiaries can choose from 36 different Medicare Advantage plans in New Haven County.
+Beneficiaries can choose from 36 different Medicare Advantage plans in New Haven, Connecticut.
 This city already has a 44% participation rate, which shows just how popular these plans can be.

 Affordability isn’t just about price; it’s also about the features your plan gives you.
 Anthem BCBS, for example, offers a lower MOOP than its closest HMO medical network competitor.
 They have also received high marks for customer service.

 Carpenters of Connecticut, though, has the lowest out-of-pocket maximum in the area.
 You only have to pay $4,900 out-of-pocket before Carpenters takes over.
 And you’ll get a plethora of choices with their PPO network.